NCAS-CMS/cfdm/docs/source/tutorial.rst

 Data
 ----

-The field construct's data array is stored in a `Data` object that is accessed with the `~Field.get_data` method:
+The field construct's data array is stored in a `Data` class instance that is accessed with the `~Field.get_data` method:

 .. code:: python